Maryland Car Accident Attorneys

 Economic Damages

-All medical expenses, lost wages, future care costs — no statutory cap.
-PIP offsets some economic losses up to $2,500 minimum / $10,000 typical.
+Medical expenses, lost wages, and future care costs, with no statutory cap.
+PIP offsets some economic losses up to the $2,500 minimum / $10,000 typical benefit level.

 Non-Economic Damages (Capped)

-Pain and suffering, emotional distress, loss of enjoyment — capped under Md.
+Pain and suffering, emotional distress, and loss of enjoyment are capped under Md.
 Cts. & Jud.
 Proc. § 11-108, with the cap indexed annually.
-Higher cap applies in wrongful death cases.
+Wrongful death cases get a higher cap.

 Punitive Damages

-Available for willful, wanton, or fraudulent conduct, but require clear and convincing evidence of actual malice — a higher bar than most states.
+Available for willful, wanton, or fraudulent conduct, but Maryland demands clear and convincing evidence of actual malice — a tougher standard than most states apply.
 No statutory cap.

 Property Damage

-Repair or replacement of your vehicle and personal belongings.
-Pursued through the at-fault driver’s property damage coverage.
+Repair or replacement of your vehicle and the belongings inside it, pursued through the at-fault driver's property damage coverage.

 Wrongful Death

 Recovery under Md.
 Cts. & Jud.
-Proc. § 3-901 for solatium and economic losses.
-Higher non-economic cap applies when multiple statutory beneficiaries.
+Proc. § 3-901 for solatium and economic losses, with a higher non-economic cap when multiple statutory beneficiaries are involved.

 PIP Benefits